ds4dm/ecole/docs/howto/instances.rst

 .. note::
-   While it is possible to modify the instance before passing it to :py:meth:`~ecole.environment.EnvironmentComposer.reset`, it is not considered a good practice, as it obscure what what task is being learned (which is not be self contained by the environment class anymore).
+   While it is possible to modify the instance before passing it to :py:meth:`~ecole.environment.EnvironmentComposer.reset`, it is not considered a good practice, as it obscure what what task is being learned (which is not self contained by the environment class anymore).
    A better alternative is to :ref:`create a new environment<create-new-environment>` to perfom such changes.